 In 1687, Thomas Hees (1634-1693) had his portrait painted by Michiel van Musscher, a highly sought-after Amsterdam painter at the time.
-The small painting (76×63 cm), currently on display at the Rijksmuseum in Amsterdam (where it is on long-term loan from the Mauritshuis in The Hague), is a so-called commemorative portrait, which memorialized an important event or period in the sitter's life (Fig. 1).
+The small painting ( $76 \times 63$ cm), currently on display at the Rijksmuseum in Amsterdam (where it is on long-term loan from the Mauritshuis), is a so-called commemorative portrait, which memorialized an important event or period in the sitter's life (Fig. 1).